 Often overlooked in interior decor, the color brown isn’t a color that's known to steal the spotlight.
 But is it boring?
 Not at all.
 Brown evokes the color of earth and is incredibly deep and relaxing.
 Brown, a mix of colors, is typically considered a warm color, but if it has a green undertone (the dominating tone when colors are blended), it may be cooler.
 The immense depth that brown hues carry helps create a sense of calm that can make a brown color best for a bedroom.
 If you're trying to select a color bedding that goes with brown walls, consider creamy neutrals for a soothing feeling, and depending on the undertone, incorporate other warm or cool shades as accents.

 There is a shade of brown for every preference and decorating theme, whether you love the weathered look of country decor or the sleek and clean contemporary vibe of minimalism.
-But choosing the right shade of brown can be tough.
+But choosing the right shade can be tough.
 Visit any home improvement center and you'll be overwhelmed by a multitude of available brown paint colors.
-However, with all of the options available to you, the right shade is well within reach.
+However, with all of the options available, the right shade is well within reach.

 - Complementary Colors: Blue